-The investment property valuation policy is to have independent valuations conducted regularly, typically annually, to aid with the determination of the assets fair value.
+The investment property valuation policy is to have independent valuations conducted regularly, typically annually (excluding assets under development which are subject to valuation every 18 months), to aid with the determination of the assets fair value.
 In determining the fair value of an investment property, the primary method of assessment is considered to be via reconciliation between the discounted cash flow and income capitalisation methods.
 Direct comparison may also be used if appropriate.

 - Discounted cash flow method this methodology involves formulating a projection of net income over a specified time horizon, normally 10 years, and discounting this cash flow including the projected terminal value at the end of the projection period at an appropriate market-derived discount rate.
-The present value of this discounted cash flow provides a guide to the fair value of the property; - Income capitalisation method this methodology involves the assessment of a net market income for the various components of the subject property.
+The present value of this discounted cash flow provides a guide to the fair value of the property: - a guide to the fair value of the property; Income capitalisation method this methodology involves the assessment of a net market income for the various components of the subject property.
 The net market income is capitalised at a rate derived from the analysis of comparable sales evidence to derive a capital value.
 Appropriate capital adjustments are then made where necessary to reflect the adopted cash flow profile and the general risk characteristic of the property; and - Direct comparison method this methodology analyses comparable sales on a range of metrics and compares those metrics against those of the subject property to establish the property's market value.